yargnad/The-Lyceum/TOKENOMICS.md

 The workflow is as follows:

-1.  **Job Submitted:** A user requests a Pneuma task (e.g., an STT job for their AIWT).
+1.  **Job Submitted:** A user requests a Pneuma task.
 2.  **Real Work Performed:** Pneuma routes the job to a Guardian node.
 That node's **NPU/GPU/CPU (the "Artillery")** performs the actual, valuable compute work.
 3.  **Work Verified:** The job result is verified by the user's node or a nearby peer Guardian.
 4.  **Ledger Updated:** Upon verification, the "Pneuma Vault" is notified.
 The Vault, running as a low-priority CPU task, simply makes a database entry: `Node !a1b2c3d4 credited 0.1 tokens for Task #5879.`

-The tokenization is a **negligible-cost database write** that happens *after* the valuable compute work is finished.

 ## 4. Why We Don't Use the NPU for Tokenization

 An NPU is a specialized piece of hardware, our "Artillery."
 We **never** waste our artillery on simple bookkeeping.

-* **Pneuma & Symbolons (The Priority):** The network's high-performance NPUs, TPUs, and GPUs are reserved *exclusively* for their intended purpose—running the AI models and applications that provide real utility to the people.
+* **Pneuma & Symbolons (The Priority):** The network's high-performance NPUs, TPUs, and GPUs are reserved *exclusively* for their intended purpose—running the AI models and applications that provide real utility.
 * **Token Ledger (The Bookkeeping):** The Pneuma Vault is a simple, lightweight database.
 This is a trivial task for the main CPU and requires no specialized hardware.

-This architecture ensures that the network's resources are always prioritized for *utility*, not for the overhead of the token system itself.

 ## 5. The Role and Lifecycle of a Token

+### Earning (Incentive)

-* **Earning (Incentive):** Users earn tokens by contributing verifiable resources:
+Users earn tokens by contributing verifiable resources.
+This is stratified by the value of the work.

-    * **Compute:** Providing NPU/GPU/CPU cycles to the Pneuma AI.
+* **Compute ("Reflex" Jobs):** Earning a standard rate of tokens for providing "autonomic" network services.
+This includes:
+    * Running low-power, specialist models (like `SenseVoice` or `paroli`).
+    * Running "Pneuma Guardian" vetting and reputation Symbolons.
+* **Compute ("Cortex" Jobs):** Earning a **premium rate** of tokens for contributing high-power hardware (powerful NPUs, GPUs) to the "fractured" federated LLM.
+Hosting a "Federated Expert Symbolon" (like one of Mistral's experts) is the highest-value compute task a node can perform.
-    * **Relaying:** Providing high-uptime bandwidth on the Layer 3 (MURS) backbone.
-    * **Storage:** Hosting popular "Symbolon" apps for the Agora.
+* **Relaying & Storage:** Earning tokens for providing high-uptime Layer 3 (MURS) backbone relays or hosting popular "Symbolon" apps for the Agora.

-* **Spending (Utility Access & Spam Prevention):**
+### Spending (Utility Access & Spam Prevention)

-    * Accessing high-value, network-wide compute resources (like the Pneuma LLM or a powerful GPU-based Symbolon) will cost a tiny, fixed amount of tokens.
+* Accessing high-value, network-wide "Cortex" compute resources (like the Pneuma LLM) will cost a tiny, fixed amount of tokens.
 This creates a functional, circular economy and prevents spam.
 * This directly reinforces the "Homestead Principle": using your *own* nodes is always free.

-* **Staking (Policing & Trust):**
+### Staking (Policing & Trust)

 * To offer a new "Symbolon" to the Agora, a developer with no reputation must "stake" a bond of tokens.
 If their app is found to be malicious by the Pneuma Guardians, their stake is "slashed" (burned or redistributed).
 * This creates a powerful economic disincentive for bad actors and aligns developer incentives with the health of the commons.